Astral Plane (Adventure Time)

 "Astral Plane" is the twenty-fifth episode of sixth season of the American animated television series Adventure Time.
 It was written by Jesse Moynihan and Canadian artist Jillian Tamaki.
-In the episode, after a comet causes Finn to project astrally, he follows the exploits of several characters, eventually floating up to Mars, where the same comet is about to collide with the planet.
+In the episode, after a comet causes Finn to astrally project, he follows the exploits of several characters, eventually floating up to Mars, where the same comet is about to collide with the planet.
 The episode is the first that Tamaki wrote for the show.
 As a storyboard artist, she praised the unique production of the show, though she described animation as more limited than comics.
 The episode premiered on Cartoon Network on January 22, 2015.

 Plot

-By a campfire at the forest, Finn wonders why people have pets, describing their existence as worshipping their owners in exchange for food, water, and shelter.
+By a campfire in the forest, Finn wonders why people have pets, describing their existence as worshipping their owners in exchange for food, water, and shelter.
 Before he and Jake go to bed, Finn sees a bright star in the night sky and wonders if anybody lives on it.
-The star is revealed to be a comet, which causes Finn to project astrally from his body.
+The star is revealed to be a comet, which causes Finn to astrally project from his body.
 Finn is brought to the house of Mr. Fox, whose spirit sits on a chair beside him.
 Finn starts to levitate again, and this time he is brought to Bounce House Princess, who heads home.
-At her house, a porcupine enters, which prompts Bounce House Princess enter her panic room.
+At her house, a porcupine enters, which prompts Bounce House Princess to enter her panic room.

 Finn levitates a third time to the Cloud Kingdom, where the Ice King has thrown a party with its inhabitants.
 He flirts with a woman named Lauren, who seems unimpressed until he mentions that he knows Finn.
 After a friend interrupts the two, Ice King ends the party by freezing everybody.
-Finn rises above to see Marceline the Vampire Queen as she sings alone.
+Finn rises above to see Marceline the Vampire Queen floating in the sky as she sings alone.
 Higher still, Finn encounters a family of space lards, the mother of whom spawns another child.
 The lards propel Finn toward Mars, where Grob Gob Glob Grod is trying to protect the planet against the same comet that summoned the spirit of Finn.
 Grob Gob Glob Grod sacrifices himself by colliding with the comet at full speed.
-The impact causes spirit Finn to land back in his body on Earth.
-Meanwhile, the comet is revealed to be a spaceship manned by Martin (of the season premiere), who prepares for a crash land on Earth.
+The impact causes Finn's spirit to land back in his body on Earth.
+Meanwhile, the comet is revealed to be a spaceship crewed by Martin (of the season premiere), who prepares for a crash landing on Earth.